 + - Institutional Information for Chapman

 The Chapman University Website and University Catalog provides a wealth useful and easily accessible information.

-The University Catalog, including archives of previous catalogs, is available online.
+View the University Catalog, including archives of previous catalogs.

 Other Useful Information